DemoShapley: Valuation of Demonstrations for In-Context Learning: Demonstration Valuation for ICL

-To adapt the TMC-Shapley calculation for Demonstration Shapley values in the context of ICL with LLMs, several key steps are outlined, taking into account the unique characteristics of ICL.
-Unlike traditional model training where all data points are used, ICL involves selecting only a small set of demonstrations as prompt.
-The steps for calculating Demonstration Shapley values are as follows: \begin{enumerate} \item \textbf{Random Sample and Permutation}: Begin by randomly selecting \(K\) samples from the candidate demonstration set.
-These samples are then permuted randomly to form a sequence \(\Pi = \{\pi_1, \pi_2, \ldots, \pi_K\}\), which will be used to construct the prompt \(P\) with an ordered list of input-output pairs.
-For zero-shot learning, the prompt contains only the task instruction. \item \textbf{Performance Metric Calculation}: For each prompt \(P\), compute the performance metric \(V(P, f)\) for the LLM \(f\).
-Initially, the zero-shot performance \(V(\emptyset, f)\), where the prompt consists solely of the task instruction, needs to be calculated. \item \textbf{Sequential Demonstration Addition}: Following the predetermined permutation \(\{\pi_a, \pi_b, \ldots\}\), sequentially add demonstrations to the preceding prompt \(P'\) and compute the new performance \(V'(P', f)\) each time a demonstration is added.
-This is done using the same development dataset for consistency. \item \textbf{Shapley Value Update}: If the change in performance \(v'\) after adding a demonstration exceeds a certain threshold, update the Demonstration Shapley value \(\phi_n\) for the newly added demonstration \(\pi_n\) using the equation:
+\begin{enumerate}[leftmargin=*] \item \textbf{Weight Computation}: Given $(\alpha,\beta)$ and $n$, compute $\Tilde{w}^{(n)}_{\alpha,\beta}(j)$ for all $j=1,\dots,K$ once.
+Setting $\alpha=\beta=1$ recovers DemoShapley (uniform weights); other settings give Beta-DemoShapley. \item \textbf{Random Sample and Permutation}: From the candidate pool $D$, uniformly sample $K$ demonstrations to form a subset $D_K$ with $|D_K|=K$.
+Then draw a random permutation $\Pi=\{\pi_1,\pi_2,\ldots,\pi_K\}$ of the selected demonstrations.
+These demonstrations will be inserted into the prompt one by one following $\Pi$.
+The initial prompt $P_0$ contains only the task instructions (zero-shot case), and demonstrations are added sequentially in later steps. \item \textbf{Performance Metric Calculation}: Evaluate the LLM $f$ with prompt $P$ and compute the metric $V(P,f)$.
+As a baseline, record the zero-shot performance $V(\emptyset,f)$, where the prompt consists solely of the task instruction, needs to be calculated. \item \textbf{Sequential Demonstration Addition}: Add demonstrations sequentially following $\Pi$, updating the performance score after each addition.
+The same development dataset is used throughout to ensure comparability. \item \textbf{Shapley Value Update}: If the performance change \(v'\) with a newly added demonstration exceeds a certain threshold, update the DemoShapley value \(\phi_n\) for the newly added demonstration \(\pi_n\) using the equation:

-where \(t_c\) denotes the number of iterations for the \(c\)-th demonstration, and \(v'\) represents the change in performance metric resulting from adding the \(c\)-th demonstration. \item \textbf{Repetition for Convergence}: Repeat the entire process \(N\) times, where \(N\) is a sufficiently large number to ensure that each data point is included in various permutations and orders among other demonstrations.
-This repetition helps in achieving a stable estimate of the Demonstration Shapley values. \end{enumerate} This adapted framework for calculating Demonstration Shapley values acknowledges the specific requirements of ICL with LLMs, where the selection and ordering of demonstrations are critical.
-The process aims to quantify the general value of each demonstration in terms of its contribution to the LLM's performance on a given task, thereby providing insights into the most effective demonstrations for enhancing model understanding and performance.
-We outline the general procedure of our Demonstration Shapley algorithm using the pseudo code in Algorithm \ref{alg:cap} in the Appendix.